Maldives Weather in July - Things to Do, Festivals & Travel Tips

 147 mm of rainfall occurs throughout July in Maldives and is concentrated mostly towards the beginning.

-The sea temperature rises in Maldives in July to 29 degrees Celsius, making it pleasant for swimming and other water activities.
+The sea temperature rises 29 degrees Celsius in July, making it pleasant for swimming and other water activities.

 Water all around.
 So how can water sports not be on the 'to-do' list?
 Be it the professionals or the newbies, the calm turquoise ocean surrounding the islands lures everyone visiting the country to try their hand at the thrilling water activities.
 Swim alongside giant turtles, let the shoals of fishes swim past you, and discover the hidden sea treasures of the ocean.
 Swimming, paddle boarding, windsurfing, and canoeing are conducted by many operators near the beaches.
 To have face to face encounters with the vivid aquatic life thriving near the coral reefs, you can also try snorkelling or scuba diving.
 A plethora of such overwhelming water adventures are an integral part of a Maldivian itinerary and the Maldivians have mastered this art to make your memories more everlasting.